 Hampton Roads, Virginia Eviction Laws

 Generally speaking, a Virginia residential landlord will want to resolve any outstanding issues with the tenant personally.
 However, that may not always work.
 A tenant eviction may be the last resort.
-It's important to handle the eviction process in Virginia properly to avoid an unfortunate squatting situation.
+As a landlord, it's important to handle evictions in Virginia properly to avoid an unfortunate squatting situation.

-Virginia, just like other states, spells out the procedure landlords must follow when evicting tenants.
-It’s paramount that you understand the eviction process in Virginia according and follow the right process.
-Fail to do so, and you may find yourself in legal hot water.
+Virginia, just like other states, spells out the procedure a landlord must follow when looking to evict tenants.
+It’s paramount that you understand the Virginia eviction process and follow the right steps according to the Virginia landlord-tenant law.
+Failing to do so when filing an eviction lawsuit could result in legal complications under the landlord-tenant act.

-In today’s article, we’re going to take you from A to Z of the eviction process in Virginia.
+In today’s article, we’re going to take you from A to Z of Virginia eviction laws.

 Virginia Eviction Timeline